 8. Suede and Sueded fabric

 Suede is thick fuzzy leather with a napped finish and Sueded fabric is man-made to resemble real suede.
 Suede made from thick hides of cow and deer is especially thicker than the suede from lamb goat or calf.
 They are used to make garments like pants, vests, and accessories like belts and hats.

 9. Polyester fleece

 This is a thick fabric with a furry surface.
 The soft nap of its surface makes it warm and insulating.
 It is used to make winter jackets, outdoor clothes.

 There are many weights of fleece – termed fleece weight, this scale is used to buy fleece according to your needs.
-A fleece weight of 300 or above gives you super thick fleece.
+A fleece weight of 300 or more gives you super thick fleece.

 10. Coated fabric

 The coated fabric refers to densely woven fabric that has a second layer of fabric fused to the back – they have a plastic PVC backing with a waterproof coating – this fabric finish is done to make it dense, abrasion-resistant, and or water-resistant/waterproof.
 They are heavy-weight fabric because of this.
 They are used to make raincoats, hoodies, and other outerwear.

 Here is a list of other waterproof/water resistant fabrics

 Sewing tips for thick heavy fabrics

-When you have a heavyweight fabric to sew, and you find that your home sewing machine refuses to move forward when the fabric is under the needle you realize you need some extra tricks to survive this kind of heavyweight sewing.
+When you have a heavyweight fabric to sew and find that your home sewing machine refuses to move forward when the fabric is under the needle, you realize you need some extra tricks to survive this kind of heavyweight sewing.
 A walking foot is a savior in these situations.
-When you have to sew more than two layers of these thick fabrics you really need one.
+You need one when you have to sew more than two layers of these thick fabrics.

 Another tip is to use these thick fabrics to sew patterns with not many small parts, and not sewing thin corners/tubes with them really helps.
 You can avoid some frustrations this way.

 When sewing seams, you may want to grade /trim/clip the seam allowances all over the place to avoid the bulky seam phenomena.
 You may even have to pound the seams (when cross seams are there) with a rubber mallet to make the fabric behave.